crngidlrey/face-recognition/README.md

 | `jupyter`/`ipykernel` (not in `requirements.txt`) | Needed if you plan to run the notebook locally |

 Install everything inside a Python 3.10 environment (requirement for MediaPipe):

-> On Hugging Face Spaces, keep `runtime.txt` set to `python-3.10` so the build image matches the dependency constraints.

 ## Training Workflow (`deit_face_recognition.ipynb`)